Digital marketing isn’t easy, especially when you consider how quickly the best marketing practices can shift and change in the modern world.

 If there’s one important thing to remember about marketing, it’s that no one gets it perfect the first time.

 Marketing is all about testing, collecting data, and using that data to improve your approach before repeating the process.
-All that’s to say that you need to revisit the drawing board regularly and reflect on what can be improved.
+All that’s to say is that you need to revisit the drawing board regularly and reflect on what can be improved.

 This also means that staying up to date with the latest marketing trends is vital too.